 Destination weddings are some of the most fun, but they also can be the most expensive.
 Flights and hotel rooms can rack up quickly, especially if the wedding is in a remote location or at a luxury property.
-So if you're already shelling out just to be there, do you also need to spend money on a wedding gift?
+So, if you're already shelling out just to be there, do you also need to spend money on a wedding gift?

 Timing is also key: Don't plan to bring the gift with you.
-Instead, purchase and send it in advance of the wedding so that it arrives before you've departed, or just after the couple returns home, just as you would with a regular wedding gift.
+Instead, purchase and send it in advance of the wedding so that it arrives before you've departed, or just after the couple returns home, just as you would with a regular wedding present.
 Even if you plan on giving cash or a check, make arrangements to send it in the mail instead of taking it on your trip.
-You don't want to be responsible for extra money lying around your hotel room, and neither do the newlyweds.
+You don't want to be responsible for extra money lying around your hotel room and neither do the newlyweds.